phackt/phackt.github.io/_posts/2017-04-21-slae-egg-hunter.markdown

 Let's run our egg hunter:
 ![image1]({{ site.url }}/public/images/slae/assignment3/image1.png)

 Perfect, but why did it work ?
 In our shellcode.c the egg has been placed in the .data segment (global initialized variables).
-According to the following picture (anatomy of a program in memory), we can see that the .text, .data and .bss segments are contigous:
+According to the following picture (anatomy of a program in memory), we can see that the .text, .data and .bss segments are contigous and readable:

 ![linuxflexibleaddressspacelayout.png]({{ site.url }}/public/images/slae/assignment3/linuxflexibleaddressspacelayout.png)

-let's check for our shellcode executable in gdb:
+let's check for our shellcode's memory mapping in gdb:
 ![image2]({{ site.url }}/public/images/slae/assignment3/image2.png)

 Our three first segments are respectively the .text, .data, .bss segment.
-As we can see, we have no blank space between them.
+As we can see, we have no non readable spaces between them.
-If it was the case, we would have had a segmentation fault (SIGSEGV - Signal Segmentation Violation).
+If a memory segment was non readable, we would have had a segmentation fault (SIGSEGV - Signal Segmentation Violation).

 Let's try now to place our egg shellcode in the heap space (we keep the same egg hunter):
 ```c